 Mary Yager, Associate Director, joined Humanities Nebraska in March 2005, bringing with her more than 20 years of experience in developing, managing and evaluating programs for the National Arbor Day Foundation.
 Mary has a bachelor’s degree in history from the University of Nebraska-Lincoln.
 She and her husband, Randy, live near Hickman.
 They have three sons and eight grandchildren.

 Mary@humanitiesnebraska.org or 402-474-2131 ext.
 103

-Susan Hale is the Lincoln Prime Time assistant, helping expand the Prime Time program in Lincoln by reaching out to schools and other sites, armed with her passion for family literacy.
+Susan Hale is the Prime Time assistant.
+She manages Prime Time in Omaha and works on expanding the program in Lincoln by reaching out to schools and other sites, armed with her passion for family literacy.
 Susan joined Humanities Nebraska in February 2017 with a passion for family literacy.
 She has a Bachelor’s Degree in Social Work and has long worked on public policies that impact underserved and disadvantaged populations.
 Susan lives in Lincoln and enjoys spending time with family, reading, playing the piano and working in her yard.